Angkor Wat without the crowds

 If you want to visit Angkor Wat without the crowds, avoid December, January and February like the plague.
 This is peak season at Angkor Wat and it’ll be very, very busy.

-You’ll also want to avoid the height of rainy season, as tropical downpours and slippery, muddy paths won’t really add to your experience either.
+You’ll also want to avoid the height of Cambodian rainy season, as tropical downpours and slippery, muddy paths won’t really add to your experience either.

 If you ask us, the best time to visit Angkor Wat without the crowds is March, April or May.
 It’ll be hot, yes.
 But it’ll also be less busy.
 May does see the start of the rainy season, but with a bit of luck, it won’t be too much yet.
 Also, avoid Khmer New Year, which lasts for a few days mid April.

-We visited Angkor in the beginning of June and were able to enjoy the temples in relative peace.
+We visited Cambodia in the beginning of June and were able to enjoy the temples in relative peace.
 We were surprised to even have some temples (almost) to ourselves.
 Though officially rainy season, the rains hadn’t really started yet and we only had one rain shower during our visit.
 One week later though, it was raining all day every day so you never know.